troynsofor-svg/AIPortfolio-TROY-NSOFOR/Object Detection and Image Segmentation/README.md

 Object Detection (YOLO11): Successfully spotted objects such as buses and people with probability scores (e.g., bus at 94%, persons at 62-88%).
 It displayed how changing the confidence threshold affects the number of detections, emphasizing a trade-off between responsiveness and false positives.
 Inference times were quick (e.g., 463.0ms for bus.jpg).

 Instance Segmentation (YOLO11-seg): Provided pixel-level masks for detected objects, introducing more correct outlines than bounding boxes.
-For example, it segmented 4 people, 1 bus, and 1 stop sign from the bus.jpg file.
+For example, it segmented 4 people, 1 bus, and 1 stop sign from bus.jpg.
 Segmentation produces a higher detail but is usually a little slower than pure detection (e.g., 303.6ms for bus.jpg).

 Foundation Model Segmentation (SAM 2): When prompted by YOLO11's bounding boxes, SAM 2 provided high-quality, precise masks.
 But, SAM 2 is essentially slower (e.g., 14715.2ms for bus.jpg) and does not produce object labels, differentiating with specialist models such as YOLO11-seg.